 Strategy 1.2.6

-1.2.6 Enhance ongoing coordination and collaboration across state agencies including CDHS, CDPHE, Colorado Department of Education (CDE), and Colorado Department of Health Care Policy and Financing (HCPF).
-Identify opportunities to address systems and administrative barriers.
+1.2.6 Enhance ongoing coordination and collaboration across state agencies including CDHS, CDPHE, Colorado Department of Education (CDE), Colorado Department of Higher Education (CDHE), and Colorado Department of Health Care Policy and Financing (HCPF).
+Identify opportunities to address systems and administrative barriers to support child and family outcomes.

 Summary of the change – Changes were made to include CDHE as another agency to coordinate with.
 Additional specificity was added to focus coordination and collaboration on supporting child and family outcomes.